tmarois/Filebase/README.md

 * Minor: New Features/Changes that breaks compatibility.
 * Patch: New Features/Fixes that does not break compatibility.

-Filebase will work hard to be backwards-compatible when possible.
+Filebase will work-hard to be **backwards-compatible** when possible.

 ## Sites and Users of Filebase